EU court ruling offers improved China trade ties

 EU trade chief Karel De Gucht has accused China of state capitalism - close government control of privately owned business - and EU diplomats say he is considering action against China's top telecoms equipment makers, Huawei and ZTE Corp.

-The European Commission thinks Huawei HWT.UL and ZTE (000063.SZ) receive illegal state subsidies to undercut rivals in Europe, diplomats say, an accusation the companies deny.
+The European Commission thinks Huawei and ZTE receive illegal state subsidies to undercut rivals in Europe, diplomats say, an accusation the companies deny.

-In response to the Xinanchem ruling, the Commission said it would continue to work on a case-by-case basis.

-"The findings of the ECJ are limited to the factual circumstances of the applicant Chinese exporter at hand," the Commission said in an emailed statement to Reuters, adding that the ruling "does not call into question the Commission's consistent practice" of assessing each anti-dumping claim.

 LESS STATE PRESENCE